 Mantell lived in Lewes, a small country town.
 He did everything a doctor could be expected to do, but his specialty was obstetrics.
 At a time when 14 women died for every 1,000 births, the dedicated Mantell only lost two patients in 2,400 deliveries.

 Outside his demanding medical practice, Mantell found time for geology.
 Although the animal associated with the odd tooth would ultimately prove to be among his greatest contributions to science, it was hardly his first.
 When he started digging fossils, all the known fossil assemblages from Cretaceous England were marine, but Mantell found remains of terrestrial and freshwater ecosystems that he named the Strata of Tilgate Forest.
-He began finding bones of gigantic animals as early as 1820 and published his first book The Fossils of South Downs or Illustrations of the Geology of Sussex in 1821.
+He began finding bones of gigantic animals as early as 1820 and published his first book The Fossils of South Downs in 1822.
 His friend Charles Lyell later encouraged Mantell to narrow his focus and concentrate on fossil reptiles and fish.

 After finding the puzzling tooth, Mantell showed it to other scientists, but they all dismissed it, the great Cuvier initially attributing it to a rhinoceros.
 Cuvier's dismissal was a blow to Mantell's confidence, but ultimately he remained firm: This tooth, along with other remains he found, belonged to a giant herbivorous reptile.
 In convincing other scientists of this, he had to demonstrate that the tooth was from Secondary (Mesozoic) strata.
 Through careful study of the rock layers, Mantell did just that, but members of the Geological Society of London saw little reason to listen to him.
 Discouraged but persistent, Mantell sent Cuvier more teeth and persuaded the French savant to reconsider his earlier decision.
 Cuvier did, and Mantell proudly took his letter to the Geological Society's next meeting.
 In the words of Dennis Dean, Mantell's biographer: